Neronus/clesh/README.md

 ### Run scripts as Lisp calls

-The function script takes as argument a string and executes it as a bash script, returning the standard output of the script as a string.
+The function script takes as argument a string and executes it as a bash script, returning the standard output of the script as a string as first value, the error output of the script as second value and the return value as last value.

     * (script "ls")
     "